SUNET/pkcs11_ca/docs/source/usage.rst

 .. note::

+   Config documentation is `here <https://pkcs11-ca.readthedocs.io/en/latest/configuration.html>`_.

    Your CA's $CA_URL **MUST** be reachable from your client and the clients DNS name **MUST** be reachable from the CA.

-   | A simple way is ensuring that both the CA and client uses public DNS
+   * A simple way is ensuring that both the CA and client uses public DNS
-   | **or** having your client in a container in the CA's docker network.
+   * **or** having your client in a container in the CA's docker network.

 Start a container in the CA's docker network